REDLANTERNDEV/StatusChanger-For-VALORANT-LOL/README.md

 Status Changer For VALORANT-League of Legends

-WARNING
+WARNING 🚩

-#00ff00 You cant use chat while playing game.
+🔴You cant use chat while playing game.

- You can connect to voice chat.
+🔴 You can connect to voice chat.